Byevenes/react-journal-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# JournalApp React with Redux using Firestore

 ## Available Scripts